ivanayov/sbom-know-how/docs/source/tooling/generation_tools.rst

 #######

 `K8s BOM <https://github.com/kubernetes-sigs/bom>`_ generates SBOMs from files, images, and docker archives and supports pulling images from remote registries.
-The SBоM data can be exported to an `in-toto <https://in-toto.io>`_ provenance attestation.
-For SBOM scanning details, please see the [K8s BOM consumption tools](consumption_tools.md#k8s-bom) section.
+The SBOM data can be exported to an `in-toto <https://in-toto.io>`_ provenance attestation.
+For SBOM scanning details, please see the :ref:`K8s BOM consumption tools <k8sbomc>` section.

 .. tool-data:: OSS Review Toolkit